13 Panel Drug Test Cup with Fentanyl (FYL)

 When used as intended, Fentanyl is a helpful substance.
 Surgeons use this opioid analgesic (that’s 50-100 times more potent than morphine) for at least 70% of all surgeries in the U.S. It binds to the opioid receptors in the brain in the areas that control pain and emotions.

 How Accurate are Urine Drug Tests?

-12 Panel Now’s drug tests are all 99% accurate.
+All of our drug tests are 99% accurate.
 Take note, however, that this immunoassay is only a preliminary test.
 If it turns out positive, it needs further confirmatory testing.

 13 Panel Drugs Tested

 |Amphetamines||AMP||1-2 Days||1000 ng/mL|